ICS 313 -- Programming Language Theory

 programming paradigms/styles, including functional and logic

-- Have the ability to represent and solve problems at an
+- An ability to represent and solve problems at an

 abstract level before coding them in a particular language.

-- Have the ability to understand new programming language
+- An ability to understand new programming language

-- Be able to choose the best programming language(s) for a
+- An ability to choose the best programming language(s) for a

-Grades in this course are based on 5 criteria.
-There will be (7-9)
+Grades in this course are based on performance in exams and assignments as follows.

-one written midterm examination (20%), and a final
+two written midterm examinations (15% each), and a final

 Programs must execute and meet the assignment specifications to earn full